 II.
 How many Criminal Law Specialists are there?

-Answer: There are 339 certified criminal law specialists in the State of California.
-There are over 240,000 lawyers, licensed to practice law in the State of California.
-(Source: Statistics as of April, 2015 from the State Bar of California.)
+Answer: There are 341 certified criminal law specialists in the State of California.
+There are over 250,000 lawyers licensed to practice law in the State of California.
+(Source: Statistics as of April, 2020 from the State Bar of California.)
 Therefore, only one out of every 700 lawyers in California is a certified criminal law specialist.

 III.
 Is Long Beach criminal attorney Matthew Kaestner a Board Certified Criminal Law Specialist?

-Answer: Mr. Kaestner is certified as a specialist in criminal law by the State Bar of California Board of Legal Specialization.
+Answer: Attorney Kaestner is certified as a specialist in criminal law by the State Bar of California Board of Legal Specialization.
 Mr. Kaestner has been a certified criminal law specialist since January 1999.
 He has successfully been re-certified every five years since that time.
 He has been practicing criminal law since 1986.

 IV.
 Do I need a board certified Criminal Law Specialist?